Meltwin/Kami/README.md

 ***

-<h1 style="text-align: center"> Kami </h1>
+<h1 align="center"> Kami </h1>

 ***

-Kami is an application that aims to generation a 2D paper pattern from a 3D STL Mesh.
+Kami is an application that aims to generate a 2D paper pattern from a 3D STL Mesh.

 This program is licence under the [MIT Licence](./LICENCE) and is made by [Meltwin](https://github.com/Meltwin).